 Similar to the graphs of sine and cosine, the graphs of the other trigonometric functions can undergo vertical stretching and compressing, horizontal stretching and compressing, phase shifts, vertical shift transformations, and reflections about the - and -axes.
 However, unlike the sine and cosine functions, there is no amplitude for the other trigonometric functions.
 These transformations are listed in Definition 2.2.21.

-the transformations are the same as above, except for the phase shift and vertical asymptotes where you replace with .
+the transformations are the same as above, except for the phase shift and vertical asymptotes where we replace with .
 If the phase shift is to the right, and if it is to the left.

 When navigating the open ocean, maintaining a straight course poses challenges due to limited visual markers.
 One technique involves the steersperson using the positions of shadows cast by objects on the canoe—such as crew members, railings, and sails—to keep them fixed on the deck, ensuring a straight trajectory.
 However, if the canoe veers off course, the changing position of the canoe relative to the sun leads to a shift in the shadows.
 Observing these shadow movements allows the steersperson to make course corrections.
 It’s important to note that this method is effective only over a short duration, as the sun’s continuous movement across the sky causes ongoing changes in shadow positions.
 To illustrate the limitations over extended periods, consider the example of the Samoan double-hulled voyaging vaʻa, Gaualofa, with a 14-meter-high mast.
 The length of the shadow is modeled by